 Welcome!

-Starting Sept 2024, I will be a joint Caltech-Carnegie Brinson Fellow at California Institute of Technology & Carnegie Observatories.
+I'm a joint Carnegie-Caltech Brinson Fellow at California Institute of Technology and Carnegie Observatories

 The background here is a photo I took in an observing trip to Chile, showing the Magellan 6.5-m telescopes at the Las Campanas Observatory.